-- a) give or offer any payment, gift, hospitality or other benefit in the expectation that a business advantage will be received in return, or to reward any business received: - b) accept any offer from a third party that you know or suspect is made with the expectation that we will provide a business advantage for them or anyone else; - c) give or offer any payment (sometimes called a facilitation payment) to a government official in any country to facilitate or speed up a routine or necessary procedure; or - d) threaten or retaliate against another person who has refused to offer or accept a bribe or who has raised concerns about possible bribery or corruption.
+- a) give or offer any payment, gift, hospitality or other benefit in the expectation that a business advantage will be received in return, or to reward any business received; - b) accept any offer from a third party that you know or suspect is made with the expectation that we will provide a business advantage for them or anyone else; - c) give or offer any payment (sometimes called a facilitation payment) to a government official in any country to facilitate or speed up a routine or necessary procedure; or d) threaten or retaliate against another person who has refused to offer or accept a bribe or who has raised concerns about possible bribery or corruption.

-The Company maintains an Anti-Corruption and Anti-Bribery Policy, which details the prohibitions and requirements when dealing with government officials, including employees of government agencies and stateowned entities (also see section 11, below "Special Considerations for Government Contracting).
-Due diligence must be conducted when hiring and doing business abroad with third party agents, and any expenditures involving government officials must be pre-approved in accordance with the Anti- Corruption and Anti-Bribery Policy.
+The Company maintains an Anti-Corruption and Anti-Bribery Policy, which details the prohibitions and requirements when dealing with government officials, including employees of government agencies and state-owned entities.
+To the extent the Company or its personnel are engaged in U.S. federal government contracting, please contact the Company's legal department to ensure required procedures are adhered to.
+Due diligence must be conducted when hiring and doing business abroad with third party agents, and any expenditures involving government officials must be preapproved in accordance with the Anti-Corruption and Anti-Bribery Policy.
 Employees who observe any "red flags" indicating potential corruption must report them to the General Counsel or the Ethics & Compliance Helpline.
 If there are any questions regarding the Company's Anti-Corruption and Anti-Bribery Policy, you should contact the General Counsel or the Ethics & Compliance Helpline.
 CyrusOne is committed to complying with anti-corruption and anti-bribery laws wherever it does business.